 Marienville is a very small town located in the state of Pennsylvania.
 With a population of 3,362 people and just one neighborhood, Marienville is the 453rd largest community in Pennsylvania.

-Marienville is a decidedly white-collar town, with fully 90.61% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Marienville is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Marienville who work in office and administrative support (27.58%), healthcare (16.67%), and law enforcement and fire fighting (14.24%).
+Marienville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Marienville is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Marienville who work in law enforcement and fire fighting (30.09%), office and administrative support (15.80%), and food service (7.79%).

 Also of interest is that Marienville has more people living here who work in computers and math than 95% of the places in the US.

-Marienville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Marienville does not have a public transit system used by locals to get to and from work.

 Marienville is an extremely ethnically-diverse town.
 The people who call Marienville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marienville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Marienville include German, Irish, Italian, English, and Dutch.